Showing posts with label fathers day. Show all posts

 I am grateful for the positive things my dad taught me while he was alive: to have integrity and self-confidence, to be kind to others, to work hard, and to never give up no matter how difficult things get.
 No, he was not a perfect parent, but neither was I. The two important things we have in common are that we tried to do the very best we could for our kids within our circumstances, and we both love our kids completely and unconditionally.
 I know my dad loved us.
 He loved his wife, his kids, his grandkids, and great-grandkids with a big heart.
 I am grateful for that love.

-It is true that we feel a person's absence strongly, that we appreciate a relationship so much more after the fact.
+We indeed feel a person's absence strongly, and we appreciate a relationship much more after the fact.
 So, for those of you who still have a loving father on this earth, spend some time with him.
 Appreciate his presence in your life now.
 Give him a hug, a call, a bit of your time.
 A father who loves you and tries his best is a precious gift.

 Happy Father's Day to all the hardworking, loving fathers out there and to the ones we miss who watch over us from heaven.